myselfswastikmishra/TechTribe-final/README.md

         *   Send a customized confirmation email back to the applicant.

 5.  **Displaying the Result (Back to the Frontend)**
-    *   The `{ success: true }` result is passed all the way back to the `ChapterApplicationForm.tsx` component.
+    *   The `{ success: true, message: "..." }` result is passed all the way back to the `ChapterApplicationForm.tsx` component.
-    *   A "Thank you for your interest" toast notification is shown, and the form is reset.
+    *   A toast notification is shown with the appropriate message from the server, and the form is reset on success.